Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

 If the oscillators synchronize, then $\| \delta \bX(t) \| \to 0$, otherwise $\| \delta \bX(t) \| \gg 0$.

 We see from Fig.~\ref{fig:synch_node} B that before the attack, i.e., on the left side of the dashed black line, the norm of the transverse perturbations approaches zero, indicating that the Lorenz oscillators have synchronized.
 However, after attacking either one of the nodes $1,5,17,94,100$, we see an immediate loss of synchronization, with a faster rate of transient instability when the nodes with lower degrees are targeted.
 For example, the attack on node 100 with degree 8 (the green curve) results in much larger $\| \delta \bX(t) \|$ than the attack on node 1 with degree 82 (the blue curve).
-To conclude, this example shows that in a nonlinear networked system, lower indegree nodes are more vulnerable to intruder attacks.
+To conclude, this example shows that in a nonlinear networked system, lower indegree nodes are more vulnerable to intruder attacks. {Note that this is consistent with the MSF analysis for the case of Eq.~\eqref{eq:Lorenz}, presented in Sec.\ I of the Methods, since attacking nodes with lower indegrees corresponds to evaluating the master stability function at more negative values of its argument, for which the associated maximum Lyapunov exponent is larger.}

-Supplementary Note 5 also provides an example of phase-locking in Kuramoto oscillators.
-We see that attacks targeting low-degree nodes result in a higher rate of transient instability in these types of nonlinear networks.

-\textbf{2.
-Power Grid dynamics:} The swing equation is a classical model for the dynamics of a power grid, \cite{nishikawa2015comparative,bhatta2021modal}
+As a second application we consider power grid dynamics.
+The swing equation is a classical model for the dynamics of a power grid, \cite{nishikawa2015comparative,bhatta2021modal}

-where $\vartheta_i (t)$ is the angular displacement of node/rotor $i$, the scalar $p_i$ denotes the power consumption ($p_i <0$ for loads) or power generation ($p_i >0$ for generators,) the scalar $\gamma_i >0$ denotes the damping ratio, and the symmetric adjacency matrix $A = [A_{ij}]$ describes the connectivity of the grid, i.e., $A_{ij}=A_{ji}=1$ ($0$) if there is (is not) a transmission line between between nodes $i$ and $j$. {Note that although Eq.\ \eqref{eq:swingsimple} is not a particular case of Eq.\ \eqref{general}, the linearized swing equation (see Supplementary Note 6) on which our analysis is based is.}
+where $\vartheta_i (t)$ is the angular displacement of node/rotor $i$, the scalar $p_i$ denotes the power consumption ($p_i <0$ for loads) or power generation ($p_i >0$ for generators,) the scalar ${\gamma >0}$ denotes the damping ratio, and the symmetric adjacency matrix $A = [A_{ij}]$ describes the connectivity of the grid, i.e., $A_{ij}=A_{ji}=1$ ($0$) if there is (is not) a transmission line between between nodes $i$ and $j$. {Note that although Eq.\ \eqref{eq:swingsimple} is not a particular case of Eq.\ \eqref{general}, the linearized swing equation (see Supplementary Note 7) on which our analysis is based is.}

 {We emphasize that the swing equation \eqref{eq:swingsimple} conveniently demonstrates how an intruder oscillator can be mathematically incorporated into the Laplace matrix through a negative sign.
 By constraining the intruder oscillator to remain in anti-phase with the rest of the network—i.e., \(\sin(\vartheta_i(t) - \vartheta_j(t) \pm \pi) = -\sin(\vartheta_i(t) - \vartheta_j(t))\)—a negative sign naturally emerges in the coupling kernel.
 This negative sign is then absorbed into the adjacency matrix as a negative link connection, represented by \(-A_{ij}\).}